Japanese Lucky Charms: A Guide to Omamori for the New Year

 - Kanai-anzen (家内安全) – safety and well-being of your family; prosperity in the home

-- En-musubi (縁結び) – love; to find a partner (1 charm), or to protect a relationship (2 charms)
+- En-musubi (縁結び) – love; to find a partner (one charm) or to protect a relationship (two charms)

 - Byoki-heyu (病気平癒) – “get well soon”; only for those currently ill or recovering from illness